well-known-components/interfaces/etc/interfaces.api.md

 // Warnings were encountered during analysis:
 //
-// src/components/fetcher.ts:27:3 - (ae-incompatible-release-tags) The symbol "fetch" is marked as @public, but its signature references "Request" which is marked as @alpha
+// src/components/fetcher.ts:27:3 - (ae-incompatible-release-tags) The symbol "fetch" is marked as @public, but its signature references "Request_2" which is marked as @alpha
-// src/components/fetcher.ts:27:3 - (ae-incompatible-release-tags) The symbol "fetch" is marked as @public, but its signature references "Response" which is marked as @alpha
+// src/components/fetcher.ts:27:3 - (ae-incompatible-release-tags) The symbol "fetch" is marked as @public, but its signature references "Response_2" which is marked as @alpha
-// src/components/fetcher.ts:28:3 - (ae-incompatible-release-tags) The symbol "fetch" is marked as @public, but its signature references "Request" which is marked as @alpha
+// src/components/fetcher.ts:28:3 - (ae-incompatible-release-tags) The symbol "fetch" is marked as @public, but its signature references "Request_2" which is marked as @alpha
-// src/components/fetcher.ts:28:3 - (ae-incompatible-release-tags) The symbol "fetch" is marked as @public, but its signature references "Response" which is marked as @alpha
+// src/components/fetcher.ts:28:3 - (ae-incompatible-release-tags) The symbol "fetch" is marked as @public, but its signature references "Response_2" which is marked as @alpha

 // (No @packageDocumentation comment for this package)